daniLaPandi/design-of-web-applications/Portfolio/09-ExpressPersonalAPI/README.md

-The port I used in 8080, not the expected 3000 because it was already busy.

 # Express API

 This project will help us to test the responses we can get out of our express server, including some error handling processes.